-FOR MANY OF YOU THE SOLUTION IS SIMPLER THAN YOU EVER IMAGINED
+FOR MANY, THE SOLUTION IS SIMPLER THAN EVER IMAGINED

-But why the discrepancy in numbers?
-It has to do with OFF-LABEL PRESCRIBING.
-Late last year, an article in Scientific American by Julia Calderone revealed that, "Doctors commonly use antidepressants to treat many maladies they are not approved for.
+Some of this has to do with OFF-LABEL PRESCRIBING.
+A 2014 article in Scientific American by Julia Calderone revealed that, "Doctors commonly use antidepressants to treat many maladies they are not approved for.
 In fact, studies show that between 25 and 60 percent of prescribed antidepressants are actually used to treat nonpsychological conditions."
 Today we are going to discuss one of the many reasons that our national love affair with SSRI's is a bigger deal than many of you may have realized.
 Here are some cherry-pickings from the peer-reviewed literature.
-I will warn you up front that some of you might find this section a bit graphic.

-"Antidepressants, including the tricyclic antidepressants, monoamine oxidase inhibitors (MAOIs) and selective serotonin reuptake inhibitors (SSRIs), cause sexual dysfunctions such as decreased sexual desire, erectile difficulties and delayed ejaculation.
-Such sexual side-effects affect quality of life and may result in non-compliance with medication and the associated risk of recurrence of depression."
+- "Antidepressants, including the tricyclic antidepressants, monoamine oxidase inhibitors (MAOIs) and selective serotonin reuptake inhibitors (SSRIs), cause sexual dysfunctions such as decreased sexual desire, erectile difficulties and delayed ejaculation.
+Such sexual side-effects affect quality of life...."
 From a study published 17 years ago this month in the International Journal of Psychopharmacology

-According to the world famous Cleveland Clinic's ERECTILE DYSFUNCTION page, "the Massachusetts Male Aging Study reported a prevalence of 52%.
+According to the Cleveland Clinic's ERECTILE DYSFUNCTION page, "the Massachusetts Male Aging Study reported a prevalence of 52%.
 By age 40, approximately 40% of men are affected.
 The rate increases to nearly 70% in men aged 70 years.
 The Massachusetts study data suggest there will be approximately 617,715 new cases of ED in the United States annually.
 Experience of sexual dysfunction was more likely among men in poor physical and emotional health."
-But Sexual Dysfunction isn't just for men.
+Those are some crazy numbers, but Sexual Dysfunction isn't just for men.

 "While Female Sexual Dysfunction (FSD) is often assessed in people with ill health, sexual dysfunction is an illness of its own entity and is also prevalent in non-patient populations.
 FSD is indeed significantly more frequent among women with diabetes than those without.
 These were the results of 26 studies which employed the Female Sexual Function Index (FSFI) by Rosen to measure dysfunction.
 A low FSFI score (indicator of dysfunction) was also associated with high body mass index Another recent review from 2012 measured the bidirectional association of depression and sexual dysfunction among men and women.
 Atlantis and Sullivan pooled odds ratios or relative risks across studies using random-effects meta-analysis models.
 The analysis confirmed that depression increased the risk of sexual dysfunction and that sexual dysfunction increased the odds of depression."